On day 27 of my 366-day self-care challenge, I explored cooking with garlic, an herb that’s commonly used throughout the

 Garlic has been used throughout history for both culinary and medicinal purposes.

 Allium sativum, garlic’s botanical name, often attracts special attention due to its beneficial organosulfur compounds, alliin being just one of them.
 I must admit that I don’t love the term ”superfood,” as I tend to believe every real food deserves that designation.
 But nevertheless, garlic often makes its way onto those kinds of lists.
 Health claims range from reducing cancer risk to protecting against cardiovascular disease to reducing inflammation.
 But the research has been inconsistent at best.

 A 2007 study at Stanford University took a closer look at the cardiovascular effects of garlic.
 They targeted subjects who had moderately elevated LDL levels, which meant they were not yet appropriate for treatment with medication.
 Ultimately, they found no reduction in LDL cholesterol in any of the four groups that consumed either raw garlic, an aged garlic supplement, a powdered garlic supplement or a placebo.

-While it may not be an effective “treatment” for many health conditions, it does show promise from a disease prevention standpoint.
+While it may not be an effective “treatment” for many health conditions, cooking with garlic does show promise from a disease prevention standpoint.
 Several studies have linked garlic to a reduction of risk for certain cancers.

 For some people, large quantities of garlic can be dangerous (though it’s worth noting that most of the risks have been associated with highly concentrated supplements rather than raw cloves used for culinary purposes).
 For example, garlic can enhance the blood thinning actions of anticoagulants.